 On the subject of carrots, I was chatting with my friend Dave (a much better veg gardener than me!) last night, and he said that he hates wasting seedlings that have gone to the trouble to grow (so do I!), so he delays the carrot-thinning job until the ones he’s pulling out are at least large enough for a small meal, even if the ones that are left in the ground don’t grow so large, as a result.
 Sounds like a good idea to me.

 - Do you need more mint?!
 Well, maybe not.
 But if a friend has some, and you’d like some too, just cut some stems right now and put them in a glass of water for a week.
 They will easily grow roots and can then be potted up.
 I did this last year and had little pots of mint in my greenhouse which, along with French marigolds, seemed to do a great job of warding off whitefly.

 - There’s still time to sow quick-maturing annuals like poppies directly where they are to flower (they loathe root-disturbance).
 Many of them will be in flower 8 weeks from germination, and then on into autumn.

 - It’s ridiculous what a difference a neat lawn edge makes to a border or a path!
-If you have suddenly got somebody visiting (now that we are allowed to cautiously start seeing each other again), and your garden is looking ……..woolly, zip along the lawn rims with long-handled lawn shears or clippers and sweep the paths.
+If you have suddenly got somebody visiting, and your garden is looking ……..woolly, zip along the lawn rims with long-handled lawn shears or clippers and sweep the paths.
 Your visitor will hardly notice your weed-infested borders!

 NB: If you’d like a bit more gardening chit-chat please do enter your email address in here and we’ll send you a new post every Saturday morning: